FuWeiru/CFAH/README.md

-# CHFP
+# CFAH
-A Chinese healthcare false propaganda detection dataset.
+A Chinese Dataset for Detecting False Advertising in Healthcare.